Mean-field dynamics of attractive resource interaction: From uniform to aggregated states: Future outlook: from fixed points to complex dynamics via delayed feedback

-However, when $\beta$ exceeds a critical threshold, the system's behavior becomes aperiodic and unpredictable (Fig.~\ref{fig:cycle_chaos_plots}b).
-The trajectory remains confined to a specific region of the phase space, which we provisionally describe as a complex aperiodic attractor.
-Its aperiodic nature suggests significant sensitivity to initial conditions.
+As $\beta$ increases past approximately 1.5, we phenomenologically observe that the system loses its stable fixed point and transitions into a broad regime of highly complex, aperiodic, and unpredictable oscillations.
+The trajectory remains confined to a specific region of the phase space, which we provisionally describe as a complex aperiodic (chaotic-like) attractor, suggesting significant sensitivity to initial conditions.
+These dynamics remain highly complex throughout a wide parametric window $\beta \in [1.5, 4.1]$, where simulations reveal a dense bifurcation structure interspersed with sudden topological changes.

+While a rigorous topological classification of these bifurcations falls outside the scope of this paper, these numerical results clearly confirm that delayed attractive interaction can drive the considered system through highly unpredictable oscillatory regimes and abrupt structural shifts, providing a rich ground for future analytical studies.

 This extended framework provides a powerful tool for modeling complex real-world systems that exhibit not only stable equilibria or regular cycles but also irregular and unpredictable fluctuations.
 A full bifurcation analysis, mapping the precise route to complex aperiodic dynamics as a function of the system parameters $\beta$ and $\tau$, remains a key objective for future work.